Task: Create a formal, argumentative paper that

 focus:

-• may be clearly focused on the claim but is insufficiently sustained
+• may be clearly focused on the claim but is

 • claim on the issue may be somewhat unclear and unfocused